duckframework/duck/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: 🚀 Feature Request
-about: Suggest an idea for this project
+about: Suggest a new idea for the Duck Framework
-title: ''
+title: "[Feature] "
-labels: ''
+labels: enhancement, feature
 assignees: ''
 ---

-**Is your feature request related to a problem?
-Please describe.**
+## Summary

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of the feature you're requesting.

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+---

+## Motivation

+Why do you need this feature?
+What problem does it solve?

+---

+## Description

+Please provide as much detail as possible:
+- Expected behavior
+- Input/output examples
+- Edge cases
+- Related features/modules

+---

+## Alternatives Considered

+Have you tried any other workarounds?

+---

+## Additional Context

+Add screenshots, references, or links if available.

+---

+🙏 **Sponsor Support (Optional)**
+If this feature is important to you, please consider [sponsoring us](https://duckframework.xyz/sponsorship).